eschnett/asdf-cxx/README.rst

 Other minor limitations are:
 - The block index is not used; instead, it is always re-created.
 - Output files cannot be padded.
+- The ASDF standard requires that certain maps are output in a certain order, and that certain elements are output in a certain style ("block" or "flow").
+However, it also requires that an ASDF reader must not rely on this. asdf-cxx does probably not yet honour all these "optional requirements".

 Also, the `yaml-cpp` library outputs the YAML 1.2 format, whereas ASDF requires the YAML 1.1 format.
 The differences between these two